nebulastream/nebulastream-query-generator/README.md

 Third, the Generator initializes a set of Contained Operator Strategies.
 Fourth, the Generator combines the Equivalent Operator Strategies and the Contained Operator Strategies with a set of Distinct Operator Strategies.
-Fifth, the Generator iterates over the Operator Strategies and computes contained synthetic queries.
+Fifth, the generator iterates over the operator strategies and computes its synthetic queries.
 </p>

 ### Generating Synthetic Query Set

 <p style='text-align: justify;'> The Query Generator takes as inputs the total number of queries to generate, a collection of distinct
-sources to use, an enum indicating what kind of queries to produce, number of equivalent/contained query groups to produce, the percentage of semantically distinct queries to generate, and a percentage of equivalence among semantically equivalent/contained queries.
+sources to use, an enum indicating what kind of queries to produce, the number of equivalent/contained query groups to produce, the percentage of semantically distinct queries to generate, and a percentage of equivalence among semantically equivalent/contained queries.
-The Query Generator then generates the queries using the following five-Step process: </p>
+The Query Generator then generates the queries using the following five-step process: </p>

-1. The Query Generator calculates the number of queries per source by dividing total number of queries by the number of sources.
+1. The Query Generator calculates the number of queries per source by dividing the total number of queries by the number of sources.
-2. For each distinct source, the Query Generator calculates number of queries in each equivalent/contained query group.
+2. For each distinct source, the Query Generator calculates the number of queries in each equivalent/contained query group.
 3. The generator computes semantically distinct queries based on the percentage of semantically distinct queries to generate for each group.
 4. The generator calculates the number of equivalent/contained queries to generate within the group.
-5. The generator based on the value of percentage of equivalence among semantically equivalent/contained queries generates the remaining queries in the group
+5. The generator, based on the value of the percentage of equivalence among semantically equivalent/contained queries, generates the remaining queries in the group

 ## Installation

-The [requirements.txt](requirements.txt) file should list all Python libraries that this project depend on, and they will be installed using
+The [requirements.txt](requirements.txt) file should list all Python libraries that this project depends on, and they will be installed using

 `pip install -r requirements.txt`